IBM/aiops-ui-extension-template/doc/minio-upload.md

 ```

 Notes:
-a) Path and title can represent whatever you chose.
+- Path and title can represent whatever you chose.
 Remember that the path can then match up to an associated `menuRoute`.
-b) `hello-bundle` in the `url` should represent the 'bundle-id' mentioned earlier.
+- `hello-bundle` in the `url` should represent the 'bundle-id' mentioned earlier.
 For instance, if your path was `~/Laptop/Development/my-custom-bundle` then my url would read `/api/p/hdm_custom_panel/cfd95b7e-3bc7-4006-a4a8-a73a79c71255/bundles/my-custom-bundle/files/hello.html`